 Trestle tables have a rich history, as their functionality has always been matched by the potential ease of constructing them from trestle bases and loose boards.
 From their prominence as dining tables in Medieval times to their gradual evolution into sleek desks used in today’s modern home offices, these eye-catching pieces are undeniably versatile.
 Today we present a roundup of home office spaces featuring trestle tables as desks.
 We’ll begin with a few antiques and move right into contemporary pieces.
 Ready to get started?!
-[Ava Wood Desk below from ]
+[Ava Wood Desk below from Pottery Barn]

 Antique Trestle Tables as Desks